PHOTO DISTRICT NEWS

 "...her subjects have a haunting power over viewers, making us painfully aware that

-we are selling into lives that we may not have full permission to see.
+we are seeing into lives that we may not have full permission to see.

 Nina Willbach, 2012